kubernetes-sigs/gateway-api-inference-extension/docs/proposals/1374-multi-cluster-inference/README.md

 Key ideas:

 - Name/namespace sameness with the exported InferencePool (avoids extra indirection).
-- Routing mode: whether the IG should connect to remote Endpoints or Parents.
+- Routing mode: whether the IG should route directly to remote EPP-selected endpoints or through parents of the exported InferencePool.
 - EPP details: network coordinates and optional health/metrics hints.
 - Conditions: Accepted, Ready, etc.